Srinagar, summer 1975

 Suddenly he was sitting on his head.
 Don Genaro does the same trick to Castaneda.
 I had fun when I read a few years later.
 Imagine this cross-legged holy man sitting very quiet next to you, and all of a sudden he is on the head, still sitting cross-legged but the ass up.
 Strange feeling indeed.

 I admit that I was stoned like a drunken rat.
-The Kashmir charas deserves a good puff.
+The Kashmiri charas deserves a good puff.
 Way ahead from the Lebanese Red, coming from the plateau of Bekaa, high place of the hemp culture until today.
 Charas is much stronger.
 It blows your face, peeves your head and sends you in outer space.
 And the antics of Bom Shankar could only be hallucinations.

 Up there you can see your favorite saddhu ass over head.
 As far as I know, maybe I was head over tails myself.
 I wouldn’t point at anyone.
 One thing for sure anyway, when I was very deep on the left side I saw the big eyes of Bom Shankar riveted in mine, and I heard his voice in perfect French tell me how Shiwa Baba made the world where we are.
 He was alone in open space.
 Nothing else existed but this cave that floated in infinite space like a bubble of power.
 Then Shiva the Father enjoyed, his divine ejucula seeded Female Energy called Shakti, and the union of these two poles gave birth to the world.